-NOTE: While Canon and Nikon are better known because of the still photography world, the Panasonic GH2 mirror-less camera has higher quality video output, costs only $800-$1150 with lens, and solves many of the above issues.
-For instance, it has an electronic viewfinder, shoots up to 2 hours, can shoot interlaced, can shoot at much higher data rates (up to 176 Mbit), doesn’t overheat, and can monitor audio.
-It has been proven to exceed the video quality even of the newest Canon and Nikon cameras, and was even chosen by esteemed filmmaker Francis Ford Coppola in a blind Zacuto shootout that included the $60,000 RED and $90,000 Alexa cameras!
+NOTE: While Canon and Nikon are better known because of the still photography world, the Panasonic GH3 mirrorless cameras have higher quality video output, cost only $1600 with lens, and solve many of the above issues.
+For instance, they have an electronic viewfinder, shoot up to 2 hours at better-than-broadcast quality, can shoot interlaced, can shoot at much higher data rates (up to 72 Mbit), don’t overheat, and can monitor audio.
+It has been proven to exceed the video quality even of the newest Canon and Nikon cameras.
+Plus, the lenses are compatible with the Blackmagic Cinema Cameras, so your investment can do double duty if you want to shoot RAW video too!

 For a very shallow depth of field, you may wish to buy the expensive ($3500 without lens) Canon 5D Mk III or new Canon 6D ($2099 without lens).
-However, for virtually all uses I highly recommend the mirrorless Panasonic GH series (large-aperture “fast” lenses are available that can give them a filmic shallow depth of field).
+However, for virtually all uses I highly recommend the mirrorless Panasonic GH3 (large-aperture “fast” lenses are available that can give it a filmic shallow depth of field).

 When would I choose a camcorder over a DSLR?

-• Following focus is much easier with a camcorder (though GH2 and GH3 can constantly autofocus while shooting video, unlike most DSLRs)
+• Following focus is much easier with a camcorder (though GH3 can constantly autofocus while shooting video, unlike most DSLRs)

 • For many purposes, like ENG-style shooting, you don’t want a large depth of field

-• Full HDMI out (on better camcorders) means you can record to external field recorder, at much higher quality (though can do this on the GH3, Nikon D800, and several newer DSLR cameras)
+• Full HDMI or SDI out (on better camcorders) means you can record to external field recorder, at much higher quality, in 4:2:2 color space

 • Usually higher fidelity onboard audio recording, with better manual control (on better camcorders)